The Importance of an Employee Classification Policy

 Employee or Independent Contractor?

 There is a difference between an employee and an independent contractor.
-This is the difference between a 1099 or employee tax form that is filed with the IRS each year.
+This is the difference between a 1099 or an employee tax form that is filed with the IRS each year.
 An independent contractor has a relationship with their employer that will need to be agreed upon before you begin work for them.
-Typically, an independent contractor uses their own equipment provided that the employer does not have them.
+Typically, an independent contractor uses their own equipment, provided that the employer does not have them.
 The contractor can decide whether they work without losing their job, marketing controls the hours they work, and can determine whether the work they do is permanent.
 When it comes to FLSA standards, they generally look at how dependent the independent contractor is on the employer who they work for.
 One example was recently brought in Florida by Larraine Calway, an exotic dancer.
 Many companies will also try to misclassify their employees as independent contractors.
-This is typically because they do not want to give them the same benefits or they do not want to properly pay them.
-There are many other examples of misclassification cases which are more popular than we would like to believe.
+This is typical because they do not want to give them the same benefits, or they do not want to pay them properly.
+There are many other examples of misclassification cases that are more popular than we would like to believe.

 Steer Clear of FLSA Actions

 It is easy to avoid having to go through an FLSA action as long as you make sure that you avoid making any of the mistakes mentioned in this post.
 Many companies try to cut corners, which can lead to consequences later down the road.